fatnev/fatnev/README.md

 ## Hi there 👋

+This is my personal profile, my work profile is here https://github.com/gnvs

 <!--
 **fatnev/fatnev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.